AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 monitor changes over time

-Sometimes the AI model can give information that’s outdated or doesn’t match reality.
+Sometimes an AI model can give information that’s outdated or doesn’t match reality.

 Examples: